This article is part of a series. Just hit our Guide to Black Canary character profiles for all the information.

 Dinah commandeered their helicopter and thrashed the gang.
 However, the kidnapped telethon host was actually a disguised Lex Luthor.
 So, still a Tuesday.

 He used a hypnotic beam on Dinah.
-This would force her to kill Green Arrow, or Green Arrow to kill her in self-defense.
-This plot had thus been a weapon test, starting with the most vulnerable JLA members.
+This would force her to kill Green Arrow, or Green Arrow to kill her in self-defence.
+The goal had all along been to test this weapon, starting with the most vulnerable JLA members.

 However, Black Canary hypnotised herself into perceiving Lex Luthor as being Green Arrow.
 She then mauled the malignant magnate.
 Luthor fled, breaking the conditioning.